Srinivasan1983/eventMeetup/README.md

-# eventMeetup -- event organizing system using ethereum, meteor and solidity
+    # EventMeetup -- event organizing system using ethereum, meteor and solidity